doritoes/Persona-Passwords-Study/README.md

 To achieve higher behavioral fidelity, the study pivoted to the **Gemini API**.
 This allowed for:
 * **Native JSON Output:** Reliable structured data without parsing errors.
 * **Diverse Identities:** Greater cultural and professional variety in generated personas.
-* **Deep Reasoning:** High-quality "logic notes" explaining the simulated user's choices.
+* **Deep Reasoning:** High-quality "behavior tag" explaining the simulated user's choices.

 Using gemini.google.com to build prompts led to a variety of caricatures of human behavor.
 Essentially the study is a "mirror of a mirror", according to Gemini itself.
 It is a struggle to get natural behavior.

+Key learnings
+* Used seeds (job sector, and unique UUID-based seed) to increase diversity of personas created (less duplicates)
+* Higher temperature and batch sizes improved diversity and reduced duplicates but produced more invalid JSON; used JSON data salvage function to extract the usable data
+* Detected and ignored duplicate personas (names)

 ## 🚀 Getting Started
 ### Prerequisites